 FAMR 492 Internship (4) Integration and application of academic knowledge and critical skills in supervised work at an approved internship site and through analytical writing assignments and class discussions.
-Instructor consent required.
 Repeatable one time.
-Pre: 230, 340, 360, 380 and 380L.
+FAMR majors only.
+A-F only.
+Pre: 230, 340, 360, 380, and 380L.

 FAMR 495 Capstone Portfolio (3) Preparation of a senior portfolio to be used as assessment of competence relative to national FCS standards.
 Includes extensive instruction on writing.
 FAMR majors only.
-Pre: 230, 340, 360, 380, 380L; 492 or consent.
+Pre: 230, 340, 360, 380, and 380L.

 FAMR 499 Directed Reading and Research (V) Independent reading and research on a topic, done under supervision of a faculty member; outcomes contracted in writing with faculty member at beginning of semester.
 Repeatable two times or up to nine credits.
 Pre: consent.

 Please note: This Catalog was prepared to provide information and does not constitute a contract.
 The University reserves the right to change or delete, supplement or otherwise amend at any time and without prior notice the information, requirements and policies contained in this Catalog.

 |Catalog Coordinator, Manoa Catalog Office, 2600 Campus Road, QLC 102, Honolulu, HI 96822 :: Web Design by Christine Galiza, Modified by Michelle Saoit ::|